dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 Although the performance on the GPU is not bad, 12 FPS is still not fast enough for real-time inference.

-On a reasobably beefy CPU, it took 1.5 seconds to run an inference.
+On a reasonably beefy CPU, it took 1.5 seconds to run an inference.

 I would't want the model in this state deployed in a self-driving car.
 It could cost lives.